 Factors like the speeds vehicles were traveling at prior to the collision, whether or not riders wear helmets and the particular circumstances of a crash all play a role in how bike riders fare afterwards.
 One statistic says that on average, cyclists who strike their heads following a quick halt may experience impacts at speeds of up to 13.4 miles per hour.
 Although helmets play a part in mitigating some forms of bodily harm, they may not prevent traumatic brain injuries or concussions successfully.
 They can also fail to stop people from fracturing bones throughout their bodies during collisions with vehicles or the ground.

-Getting struck by a vehicle while riding a bicycle can have lasting ramifications that go beyond not being able to ride for a while.
+Getting struck by a vehicle while walking or riding a bicycle can have lasting ramifications.
 Victims may have to seek long-term physical therapy, go through multiple surgeries or adopt expensive regimens of medication.
 Those who usually commute to work on their bikes may find their transportation costs rise dramatically.
 Talking to a Sacramento bicycle accident attorney about compensation options following a wreck may ease the recovery process.